 And while…

-Megaesophagus would seem to be a gastrointestinal disease it is actually a more complicated disorder then that.
-This is because the with this condition, it is the nerves that do not function properly to get the esophagus to contract and push the food and liquids down into the stomach.
+Megaesophagus would seem to be a gastrointestinal disease, but it is a more complicated disorder than that.
+This is because, with this condition, the nerves do not function properly to get the esophagus to contract and push the food and liquids down into the stomach.

-Causes the esophagus to stretch which in turn allows for greater food accumulation resulting in megaesophagus thus resulting in an ever-enlarged esophagus.
-Which will inevitably lead to an ever-increasing risk that the food will move in an incorrect direction which will result in the food going into the lungs and the trachea.
+This accumulation causes the esophagus to stretch, which in turn allows for more remarkable food accumulation, resulting in a megaesophagus, thus resulting in an ever-enlarged esophagus.
+This will inevitables lead to an ever-increasing risk that the food is moving in an incorrect direction, resulting in the food going into the lungs and the trachea.
 This can lead to what is called aspiration pneumonia.

 Potential Causes of Megaesophagus in dogs

 Megaesophagus in dogs has two different causes.
-Dogs with megaesophagus are either born with this disorder, which generally shows up in the first few weeks or months of a dog’s life, which is congenital or there is an acquired form that is found in dogs that are typically older.
+Dogs with megaesophagus are either born with this disorder, which generally shows up in the first few weeks or months of a dog’s life, which is congenital, or an acquired form is found in typically older dogs.

 With congenital megaesophagus…

-Affected dogs it is most of unfinished development of the nervous system or it is because of a physical blockage in the esophagus which is usually caused when an embryonic section of the aorta wraps around the esophagus when the puppy is born.
-This persistent right aortic arch is the main cause of congenital megaesophagus in pups.
+In effect, it is primarily the finished development of the nervous system, or it is because of a physical blockage in the esophagus, usually caused when an embryonic section of the aorta wraps around the esophagus when the puppy is born.
+This persistent right aortic arch is the leading cause of congenital megaesophagus in pups.

 When this is the case…

-The dogs are said to have what is called the “idiopathic” form of megaesophagus.
-It has been found that dogs presenting with idiopathic megaesophagus had actually had myasthenia gravis.
+The dogs are said to have the “idiopathic” form of megaesophagus.
+It has been found that dogs presenting with idiopathic megaesophagus had had myasthenia gravis.

 Symptoms of Megaesophagus in Dogs